 54-6 SBC: brake not released for > 10 days Cause: Error occurs when SBC is requested and the brake has not been released by the servo drive in the last 24 hours.
 Measure: - If the brake is actuated via the brake drivers in the servo drive [X6]: The brake must be energised at least once within 24 hours before the SBC request because the circuit breaker check can only be performed when the brake is switched on (energised) Only if brake control takes place via DOUT4x and an external brake controller: Deactivate 24 hr monitoring in the SBC parameters if the external brake controller allows this.
-54-7 SOS: SOS requested for > 10 days Cause: If SOS is requested for more than 24 hours, the error is triggered.
-Measure: Terminate SOS and move axle at least once during this time.
-Group 55: FSM: Actual value evalua ation 1 55-0 FSM: no actual speed / position value available or standstill for > 10 days Cause: - Subsequent error when a position encoder fails Safety function SSF, SS1, SS2 or SOS requested and actual rotational speed value is not valid.
+54-7 SOS: SOS requested for > 10 days Group 55: FSM: Actual value evalu ation 1 55-0 FSM: no actual speed / position value available or standstill for > 10 days Cause: - Subsequent error when a position encoder fails Safety function SSF, SS1, SS2 or SOS requested and actual rotational speed value is not valid.
 Measure: Check the function of the position encoder(s) (see following error).
 55-1 FSM: SINCOS encoder [X2B] - signal error Cause: - Vector length sin2+cos2 is outside the permissible range The amplitude of one of the two signals is outside the permissible range Offset between analogue and digital signal is greater than 1 quadrant.
 Measure: - Error may occur with SIN/COS and HIPERFACE encoders Check the position encoder Check the connection wiring (broken wire, short between two signals or signal / shield) Check the supply voltage for the position encoder Check the motor cable / shield connection on motor and drive side.
 EMC malfunctions may trigger the error.

 55-2 FSM: SINCOS encoder [X2B] - standstill > 10 days Cause: Input signals of the SinCos encoder have not changed by a minimum amount for 24 hours (when safety function is requested).
 Measure: Terminate SS2 or SOS and move axle at least once during this time.
-55-3 FSM: Resolver [X2A] - signal error Cause: - Vector length sin2+cos2 is outside the permissible range. - The amplitude of one of the two signals is outside the permissible range. - Input signal is static (same values to right and left of maximum).
-Measure: - Check the resolver. - Check the connection wiring (broken wire, short between two signals or signal / shield). - Check for a failure of the exciting current. - Check the motor and encoder cable / shield connection on motor and drive side.
+55-3 FSM: Resolver [X2A] - signal error Cause: - Vector length sin2+cos2 is outside the permissible range The amplitude of one of the two signals is outside the permissible range Input signal is static (same values to right and left of maximum).
+Measure: - Check the resolver Check the connection wiring (broken wire, short between two signals or signal / shield) Check for a failure of the exciting current Check the motor and encoder cable / shield connection on motor and drive side.
 EMC malfunctions can trigger the error.
 55-4 FSM: ENDAT encoder [X2B] - sensor error 55-5 FSM: ENDAT encoder [X2B] - wrong sensor / type 55-7 FSM: other encoder [X2B] - Faulty angle information Cause: - "Angle faulty" message is sent from servo drive when status lasts for longer than the allowed time Encoder at X2B is analysed by the servo drive - Encoder is defective.
 Measure: - Check the position encoder at X2B Check the connection wiring (broken wire, short between two signals or signal / shield) Check the supply voltage for the EnDat encoder Check the motor cable / shield connection on motor and drive side.
 EMC malfunctions may trigger the error.